You probably know that Universal Analytics (GA3 or UA) and Google Analytics 4 (GA4) use different data models.

 1. If your organization has small data teams.
 Teams that are smaller and less experienced with data capture may find it difficult to take advantage of GA4 as it relies on managing and building different data pipelines.

-2. You don’t have the capacity and resources to create custom event tracking or the time to design and deploy custom reports, and you don’t want to use outside assistance.
+2. If you don’t have the capacity and resources to create custom event tracking or the time to design and deploy custom reports, and you don’t want to use outside assistance.

-3. You rely on behavior reporting, benchmarking, and ecommerce flow reports from GA3.
+3. If you rely on behavior reporting, benchmarking, and ecommerce flow reports from GA3.
 These features are gone in GA4, so you will be starting from scratch and measuring events instead.

 4. If you need greater detail on user interactions.
 If you have a single-page website or quite a few on-page actions (events) you want to measure, these can be tricky to track without the use of Google Tag Manager to push event data to Google Analytics.